-There are many significant benefits of hiring more young employees, graduates and bright new talent.
-For example, it can:
+That said, there are many significant benefits to hiring young employees.
+For example, young people can:

-- Bring in fresh new skills and ideas
+- Bring fresh new skills and ideas to your team

 - Help your company to ‘move with the times’

-- Build your company’s talent pipeline – so as to secure its future
+- Grow your company’s talent pipeline for the future

 - Improve your brand as an employer